hbroek/reken/documentation/developer-guide/chapter-5.md

 Components in Reken can be customized with slots.
 Slots are placeholders in component templates where you can insert content from the component reference.
 This allows you to create more flexible and configurable components.

 **Creating a Component with Slots:**
-1. Define a component that includes slots within its template.
+1. Define a component with a slot within its template.

 ```html
 <template data-component="my-button">